On differential smoothness of certain Artin-Schelter regular algebras of dimension 5: Abstract

 \section{Abstract}

-This article investigates the differential smoothness of various five-dimensional Artin–Schelter regular algebras.
-By analyzing the relationship between the number of generators and the Gelfand–Kirillov dimension, we provide structural obstructions to differential smoothness in specific algebraic families.
-In particular, we prove that certain two- and four-generator AS-regular algebras of global dimension five fail to admit a differential calculus, while a five-generator graded Clifford algebra provides a contrasting positive example.
+This article investigates the differential smoothness of various five-dimensional Artin-Schelter regular algebras.
+By analyzing the relationship between the number of generators and the Gelfand-Kirillov dimension, we provide structural obstructions to differential smoothness in specific algebraic families.